solliancenet/Azure-Machine-Learning-Dev-Guide/intro/tools.md

 ![The newly created Kubernetes Service compute target is selected.](media/visual-interface-web-service-compute-target.png 'Setup Compute Target to Deploy Web Service')

-After your web service is deployed, you can view its details under Web Services on the visual interface site.
+After your web service deploys, you can view its details under Web Services on the visual interface site.
 The information provided includes the compute target and deployment state, and there are tabs that allow you to test your deployed model, sample code for consuming the web service, and an API Doc created from the generated Swagger file.

 ![The web service details includes sample code for consuming the service.](media/visual-interface-web-service.png 'Deployed web service')